adbs1/sass-monitor/README.md

 ## Beware

-This is very much a work in progress, it serves the purpose I need and that's as a task in grunt to compile scss within a directory.
-It's compiled on os-x lion so may not work for others.
-An npm install should rebuild node sass for other os' .
+This is very much a work in progress, it serves the purpose I need and that's as a task in grunt to compile scss within a directory to a chosen output dir.
+Be sure to run $ npm install before use.

 ## Grunt usage